 Here’s a light, summery dessert that will dress up any picnic table and not blow your diet.

 I used a white grape/peach 100% juice blend and added agar to create a healthy, updated “Jell-O” mold.
 The red, white, and blue layers are also 100% fruit–and 100% adaptable.
+You can use a little agave nectar or your favorite sweetener if you think your fruit isn’t sweet enough.

 Feel free to use your favorite combination of fruits, though some, such as kiwi, pineapple, fresh figs, papaya, mango, and peaches, contain enzymes which break down the gelling ability of agar (cooking the fruit sometimes may solve this problem).